-The COVID-19 pandemic had a material adverse effect on the Costa Rican economy.
-As a result, on April 22, 2020, the country requested emergency assistance from the IMF under the Rapid Financing Instrument complementing the proactive measures that the Government had taken to protect the health of the population and support the economy, such as strict spending containment, a tax moratorium and targeted subsidies for people in vulnerable conditions.
+The crisis caused by COVID-19 seriously hit the Costa Rican economy.
+As a result, on April 22, 2020, the country requested emergency assistance from the IMF under the Rapid Financing Instrument explaining the proactive measures that the Government had taken thus far to protect the health of the population and support the economy, such as strict spending containment, a tax moratorium and targeted subsidies for people in vulnerable conditions.
 Rapid support from the IMF, for SDR 369.4 million, was approved on April 29, 2020, providing emergency relief to the Costa Rican population.

-However, the adverse impact of the pandemic led the country to request IMF targeted assistance oriented to the fulfilment of an economic program that focuses on implementing equitable fiscal reforms to ensure debt sustainability, while protecting the most vulnerable populations.
+However, the strong impact of the pandemic led the country to request IMF targeted assistance oriented to the fulfilment of an economic program that focuses on implementing equitable fiscal reforms to ensure debt sustainability, while protecting the most vulnerable populations.
 The policies and reforms contemplated in such economic program are based on three main pillars: (i) gradually implementing equitable fiscal reforms to ensure debt sustainability, while protecting the most vulnerable; (ii) maintaining monetary and financial stability, while strengthening the autonomy and governance of the Central Bank and addressing structural financial vulnerabilities; and (iii) advancing key structural reforms to promote inclusive, green and sustainable growth.

-To support this economic program, on March 1, 2021, the IMF Executive Board approved a 36-month, SDR 1.2 billion (equivalent to U.S.\$1.8 billion) arrangement through an EFF to help support Costa Rica's recovery and stabilize its economy.
+To support this economic program, on March 1, 2021, the IMF Executive Board approved a 36-month, SDR 1.23749 billion (equivalent to U.S.\$1.778 billion) arrangement through an EFF to help support Costa Rica's recovery and stabilize its economy.
 The IMF Board's approval allowed an immediate disbursement equivalent to U.S.\$296.5 million.

 As of December 2021, the country exceeded the fiscal targets agreed between the Government and the IMF under such EFF.
-Revenues reached \emptyset 6,326.2 billion (16.3% of GDP) and total non-interest expenditures were \emptyset 6,433.8 billion (16.6% of GDP), for a primary deficit of \emptyset 107.6 billion (0.3% of GDP), an amount lower than the target a greed with the IMF (\emptyset 640.0 billion).
+Revenues reached $\mathcal{C}6,326,211$ million (16.3% of GDP) and total non-interest expenditures were $\mathcal{C}6,433,808$ million (16.6% of GDP), for a primary deficit of $\mathcal{C}107,597$ million (0.3% of GDP), an amount lower than the target agreed with the IMF ($\mathcal{C}640,000$ million).
 This was the lowest primary deficit recorded since 2009.
-In addition, as of December 2021, the Government debt amounted to \emptyset 27,272.0 billion (70.4% of GDP) or U.S.\$42.4 billion; 75.1% of which corresponded to domestic debt and the remaining 24.9% to external debt.
-For purposes of the a greement with the IMF, a formula is used to adjust the dollar exchange rate, which when applied, Government debt totals \emptyset 26.813.2 billion, lower than the indicative target of \emptyset 27,100.0 billion established in the EFF.
+In addition, as of December 2021, the Central Government debt amounted to $\mathcal{C}27,271,988$ million (70.4% of GDP) or U.S.\$42,436 million; 75.1% of which corresponded to domestic debt and the remaining 24.9% to external debt.
+For purposes of the agreement with the IMF, a formula is used to adjust the dollar exchange rate, which when applied, Central Government debt totals $\mathcal{C}26,813,167$ million, lower than the indicative target of $\mathcal{C}27,100,000$ million established in the EFF.

-As of March 25, 2022, the IMF Executive Board concluded the combined first and second reviews under the EFF, allowing for an immediate disbursement equivalent to approximately U.S.\$284 million, bringing total disbursements under the arrangement to SDR 412.6 million (about U.S.\$569 million).
+As of March 25, 2022, the IMF Executive Board concluded the combined first and second reviews under the EFF, allowing for an immediate disbursement equivalent to approximately U.S.\$284 million, bringing total disbursements under the arrangement to SDR 412.57 million (about U.S.\$569 million).
+According to the IMF, the Costa Rican authorities have made important progress under their economic reform program supported by the IMF over the last year.